Co-Occurring Disorders and Substance Abuse

 In the past, treatments for substance use disorders and mental illness were kept separate.
 More recently, health professionals have recognized the importance of well-integrated dual diagnosis treatment.
 This approach allows for an understanding of the full range of symptoms and how they are related.

-Treatment for mental illness and substance abuse focuses on reducing symptoms and improving a person’s ability to function normally.
+Treatment for mental health conditions and substance abuse focuses on reducing symptoms and improving a person’s ability to function normally.
 Successful treatment plans for co-occurring conditions should consider both disorders as the main illness, and treatment for both should occur at the same time.

 The types of treatments may vary by type of disorder, but treatment often includes a combination of therapy and medication.
 For example, cognitive behavioral therapy and motivational enhancement therapy can help improve patient functioning and reduce relapse.
 Medication may also help reduce drug cravings, minimize withdrawal symptoms or mimic the effects of the addictive substance.